 Slow → articles tagged with antwerp

-The mysterious world of young Belgian painter Bendt Eyckermans
+Exploring the mysterious world of the young Belgian painter

 The Lange Leemstraat is one of Antwerp’s longer continuous streets.
-It starts on the edge of the city center and cuts straight through the Klein-Antwerpen area, which is popularly better known as (a significant part of) the Jewish neighborhood.
-The street slices the segment of the Belgian city between the Mechelsesteenweg, the Van Eycklei and the Belgiëlei, in two halfs — together forming a perfect triangle when seen on a map.
-Most of the tall but narrow houses in the street are at least four stories high and an overall multiethnic feel prevails next to the omnipresence of the orthodox Jewish community; when entering the street one is instantly struck by a metropolitan vibe.
+It starts at the edge of the city center and cuts straight through the Klein-Antwerpen area, which is more commonly known as (a significant part of) the Jewish neighborhood.
+The street divides the segment of the Belgian city between the Mechelsesteenweg, the Van Eycklei, and the Belgiëlei into two halves—together forming a perfect triangle when viewed on a map.
+Most of the tall but narrow houses along the street are at least four stories high, and an overall multiethnic feel prevails, alongside the omnipresence of the orthodox Jewish community.
+When entering the street, one is instantly struck by a metropolitan vibe.
 It feels like a miniature Brooklyn in the heart of Antwerp.
-For me, it forms one of the many (hidden) qualities of the city with a remarkable cultural diversity and unique urban structure that was only partly transformed for the modern age.
+For me, it represents one of the many (hidden) qualities of the city, with its remarkable cultural diversity and unique urban structure, which has only been partly transformed for the modern age. [ Continue reading ]

 Margiela: The Hermès Years